narula/narula.github.io/_posts/2026-04-03-bitcoin-and-quantum-computing.md

 > Once you understand quantum fault-tolerance, asking “so when are you going to factor 35 with Shor’s algorithm?” becomes sort of like asking the Manhattan Project physicists in 1943, “so when are you going to produce at least a *small* nuclear explosion?”

-More on why this is the wrong intuition and waiting till they can factor larger and larger numbers means you’ll be too late: https://bas.westerbaan.name/notes/2026/04/02/factoring.html.
+[More](https://bas.westerbaan.name/notes/2026/04/02/factoring.html) on why this is the wrong intuition and waiting till CRQC's can factor larger and larger numbers might be the wrong strategy.

 Q: A CRQC also breaks banking, military communications, and most of the internet today!
 If one appears, isn’t Bitcoin the least of our problems?